daniboomerang/authTemplate/README.md

 rails generate figaro:install
 ```

-The generator creates a **config/application.yml** file and modifies the .gitignore file to prevent the file from being checked into a git repository.
+The generator creates a **config/application.yml** file and modifies the *.gitignore* file to prevent the file from being checked into a git repository.

-Now that we have a method to set the ENV variables we van proceed to set up the credentials for our SMPT Server (SendGrid).
+Now that we have a method to set the ENV variables we van proceed to set up the credentials for the SMPT Server (SendGrid).

-Open config/application.yml and set the like this:
+Open **config/application.yml** and set your personal SendGrid credentials like this:

 ```
 HOST: 'localhost:3000'
 SENDGRID_USERNAME: "mySendgridUsername"
 SENDGRID_PASSWORD: "mySendgridPassword"
 ```

+Remember your credentials will be safe, not pushed to GitHub, since Figaro automatically included the file **application.yml** in **.gitignore**

 ### Mail Sender configuration.